PHP Login Form with Remember-Me using Cookie and Session

 die("Connection Error: " . mysqli_connect_error());

 mysqli_connect() function is used here to connect to the database.
-Our database name is "demo" and we are using "root" user.
+Our database name is "demo" and we will use the "root" user.

 You can read the topic How to connect to MySQL database in PHP using MySQLi and PDO for details.

-The Home page is very simple.
+The Home page is a simple web page here.
 It has a link for the user to login.
-You can develop your own home page and add login link in it. header.php is used as below:
+You can develop your home page and add a login link to it. header.php is used as below:

 header.php